-Less than 3 weeks have left until Christmas!
-I've already started planning my list of must-bake holiday desserts.
+I've already started planning my must-bake holiday dessert list.
 Although this blueberry crumb cake is not a Christmas dessert, it's always nice to have a crumb cake for breakfast.

 Ok, this cake is really delicious but there's one bad thing which you might have already noticed.

 Why did my blueberries sink??!
-I was quite shocked after I saw such a result.
+I was quite shocked after I saw this.
 Well, it didn't really matter because it tasted good anyway, but that's strange.
-I was trying to guess why this happened.
 I did everything correctly except for... flouring the blueberries.
-I don't know if this could be a cause but have any other idea.
-So if you decide to make it, I recommend to FLOUR the blueberries.
+I don't know if this could be the reason but I don't have any other explanation.
+So if you decide to make it, do FLOUR the blueberries.

 Blueberry Crumb Cake